 Authorized Patient Organizations

-If your rare epilepsy community patient organization is not an authorized distributor or your community does not have an officially formed patient organization, please feel free to reach out to DEE-P (Developmental Epileptic Encephalopathy-Project) Connections.
+While the electronically available materials are freely accessible on this site (visit Tools & Resources section), we hope you’ll understand that the kits available by mail have limited quantities.
+Select your rare epilepsy community below.
+If your rare epilepsy community patient organization is not an authorized distributor or your community does not have an officially formed patient organization, please reach out to DEE-P (Developmental Epileptic Encephalopathy-Project) Connections.
 This organization aims to break through the isolation to facilitate connections and share critical resources with rare epilepsy families facing similar challenges.
-You may also submit an inquiry to Zogenix to find out if your organization can qualify to become an authorized VIP sibling kit distributor.

 Developmental and Epileptic Encephalopathy Project (DEE-P Connections)